Frequently Asked Questions

-Our standard lead-time is 7 business days, but there are options during checkout for 5-day and 3-day lead times.
-We guarantee whatever lead-time you select during checkout, but we prioritize 3-day lead-times and get them finished as early as same-day when we can.
-There may be lead-time exceptions for very large jobs.
+Our standard lead-time is 7 business days, but there are options during checkout for lead-times as short as 1 business day.
+We guarantee whatever lead-time you select during checkout, but we'll ship your parts early when we can.

 I have a picture I want cut - can you make a DXF for me?

 Not at this time.
 Because we handle a large number of orders every day, we don't have time and resources to prepare custom artwork for laser-cutting.
 Stay tuned, though!
 We may have something for you in the near future.